 From sunrise to sunset on the day of the winter solstice, St. Augustine residents enjoy about an hour more daylight than those in New York City.
 Although the sunrise occurs at about the same time for both cities, the sunset happens an hour later in St. Augustine on the day of the winter solstice.

 Bottom Line: On the day of the June summer solstice, the sun sets at the same time in both St. Augustine, Florida, and New York City, New York.
 However, New York City enjoys an hour more daylight.
 Six months later, on the day of the December solstice, it’s the exact opposite.
-It’s the sunrise that happens at the same time in both places, yet it’s then St. Augustine’s turn to have an extra hour of sunshine.
+It’s the sunrise that happens at the same time in both places, yet it’s then St. Augustine’s turn to enjoy an extra hour of sunshine.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.